 Natural History on the Move

-Carnegie Museum of Natural History has redeveloped our outreach program.
-We are pleased to offer new programs presented in new ways—chosen by you!
+Carnegie Museum of Natural History’s award winning outreach program has new programs presented in new ways—chosen by you!

 Museum educators guide an inquiry-based, whole-language experience program based on our world-famous collections.

-Videoconference programs allow you to visit the museum face-to-face without ever leaving your seat.
+Interactive programs allow you to visit the museum face-to-face without ever leaving your seat.
 No specialized videoconference equipment needed.

-Enhance your community festival, science fair, or other large gathering with our fun and educational table top activities.
+Enhance your community festival, science fair, fundraiser or other large event with our fun and educational table top activities.

 Create enduring learning experiences by using museum specimens in your classroom, scout troop, and other locations.